 WILL & ASSET PROTECTION TRUSTS

-Will Trusts, which are written into your Will, are used for a variety of reasons, such as;
+Will Trusts, which are written into your will, are used for a variety of reasons:

-- to help protect and safeguard your personal assets (such as your home and savings) for children or other beneficiaries after your death.
-Remarriage and Divorce are major factors in modern times and standard Wills do not give any protection at all against these concerns.
+- They are used to help protect and safeguard your personal assets, such as your home and savings, for your children or other beneficiaries after your death

-- to provide a home for someone after your death (an unmarried partner, adult child, friend or an elderly relative) for a specified period of time before the property passes to the ultimate beneficiaries.
-The ultimate beneficiaries are unable to forcibly remove the ‘tenant’ and sell the property until the specified time has passed.
+- Can provide a home for someone after your death, like an unmarried partner, adult child, friend, or elderly relative.
+The person can stay in the property for a specified period before it passes to the ultimate beneficiaries.
+The ultimate beneficiaries are unable to forcibly remove the ‘tenant’ from the property until the specified time has passed.

-- to protect a disabled or troubled (alcohol/drugs/gambling) beneficiary’s inheritance.
+- They can also be used to protect a disabled or troubled (alchohol/drugs/gambling) benficiary’s inheritance.

-- to prevent your estate diluting though divorce or remarriage of a beneficiary
+- To prevent your estate diluting through divorce and remarriage beneficiary

-- to remove the lengthy, costly process of probate after your death allowing instant access for beneficiaries because Assets held in an APT typically do not require probate
+- To remove the lengthy, costly process of probate after your death, allowing instant access for beneficiaries, because Assets held in a Protection Trust typically do not require probate